 Step 5: Choose a Username

-- Select a Gmail address (e.g., yourname@gmail.com).
-The app will check availability in real-time.
+- Select a Gmail address (e.g., [email protected]).
+The app checks availability in real time.

 - If your preferred username is taken, try variations (e.g., add numbers or a middle initial, like [email protected]).